arcee-ai/mergekit/docs/create_a_merge_method.md

 storage. `batch.workspace()` returns that storage for an owned batch, or clones it for a borrowed batch.
 Kernels may use it for in-place work when compatible with their autograd requirements.
-Outputs may alias working storage, extending its lifetime; a sequential fallback may also return a borrowed input unchanged.
+Outputs may alias working storage, extending its lifetime; a group method may also return a borrowed input unchanged.

 A loader or executor that already has aligned buffers can call `method.merge_batch(TensorBatch(...), **aligned_parameters)` directly.
 This is the